 This cliche significantly simplifies the challenges that an expatriate can face.

-2. The apartments in Paris are very big
+2. The flats in Paris are very big

 3. The Parisians are always nice and welcoming